carpentries/carpentries.org/content/posts/2025/01/teaching-llms-report.md

 We look forward to continuing the conversation in 2025.

 In part 2, we will summarise how the Curriculum Team plans to respond to the points raised in these two community discussions.
-One element of that response will be several more community discussions, around the same theme of _AI and The Carpentries_, in the first few months of the year (follow links for events times in your local time zone):
+One element of that response will be follow-up discussions, around specific topics within the theme of _AI and The Carpentries_, in the first few months of the year (follow links for events times in your local time zone):

 * Tuesday 28 January, [12:00 UTC](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Carpentries+Community+Discussion&iso=20250128T1200) and [21:00 UTC](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Carpentries+Community+Discussion&iso=20250128T2100): _LLMs for Data Science: The Ethics of Teaching LLMs in Carpentries Workshops_
 * Tuesday 25 February, [12:00 UTC](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Carpentries+Community+Discussion&iso=20250128T1200) and [21:00 UTC](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Carpentries+Community+Discussion&iso=20250128T2100): _LLMs for Data Science: Essential Knowledge and Common Misconceptions_